Covid-19 Is Not Only Killing Humans, It’s Also Killing Fast Fashion - Emagazine.com

 Covid-19 Is Not Only Killing Humans, It’s Also Killing Fast Fashion

-According to the Oxford Dictionary, fast fashion is “inexpensive clothing produced rapidly by mass-market retailers in response to the latest trends.” [i] while the definition by Cambridge Dictionary says that it is “clothes that are made and sold cheaply, so that people can buy new clothes often.” [ii]
+According to the Oxford Dictionary, fast fashion is “inexpensive clothing produced rapidly by mass-market retailers in response to the latest trends.”
+Meanwhile the definition by Cambridge Dictionary says that it is “clothes that are made and sold cheaply, so that people can buy new clothes often.”

 Believe it or not, fast fashion was created in the 1800’s during the Industrial Revolution.
 Textile machines were introduced into factories which enabled clothes to be produced at a much more rapid speed.
 The very first sewing machine was patented in 1846 and allowed manufacturers to mass-produce clothes in a variation of sizes.
-As more clothes were factory-made, their prices plummeted and this resulted in more purchases. [iii] More people were able to afford factory-made garments.
+According to Sara Idacavage writing in Fashionista, as more clothes were factory-made, their prices plummeted and this resulted in more purchases.
+More people were able to afford factory-made garments.

 When we think of the impact on fast fashion, we are really referring to the people making a living in the fashion industry.
 In particular, those who are paid the lowest and are working in factories manufacturing clothes.
 When retailers withdrew their orders or simply refused to pay even when orders were fulfilled, these workers were the first to lose their jobs and they usually do not have any insurance to tie them through the onslaught.

 According to an article entitled “European Retailers Scrap $1.5 Billion of Bangladesh Orders, “European and U.S. buyers including Primark, the budget fashion chain owned by Associated British Foods Plc, have cancelled about $1.5 billion of Bangladesh garment orders as the coronavirus outbreak roils demand” and “as many as 1,089 Bangladesh garment factories have seen orders getting scrapped, Rubana Huq, president of the Bangladesh Garment Manufacturers and Exporters Association said on LinkedIn.
 That’s impacting lives of 1.2 million workers, she said” and another alarming fact from the same article also stated that “readymade clothing factories employ more than 4 million people and the industry accounts for 13% of the South Asian nation’s gross domestic product” and “Primark which has no online sales, is using a force majeure clause in its contracts to cancel orders, Britain’s Sunday Times reported citing Chief Executive Officer Paul Marchant.
-Primark operates 376 stores in 12 countries.” [iv]
+Primark operates 376 stores in 12 countries.”

 However, it is not just factory workers who are getting laid off.
 Other personnel in the fashion industry, for example, delivery and logistics staff are also facing the brunt of the Coronavirus.